sofieothilie/ITP/README.md

 In order to properly use the application, the server must be started after this.
 See above.

 ## All documents
-- [Table of contents](./movieRating/docs/release3/TABLE_OF_CONTENTS.md) includes a list of all doucment files and a small descripition of what each file includes.
+- [Table of contents](./movieRating/docs/release3/TABLE_OF_CONTENTS.md) includes a list of all document files and a small descripition of what each file includes.